Lab 10: Design Patterns and uC

 Learning objectives:

-This labs aims to prepare you for homework 3, which covers logic programming in Prolog.
+This labs aims to prepare you for homework 3, which includes the singleton design pattern.
 It also will help you understand how uC code is structured, which will be useful for projects 4 and 5.

 Use the following commands to download and unpack the distribution code: